mgnsk/balafon/README.md

   ```
 - #### Bars

-  Bars are used to specify multiple tracks playing at once with an optional time signature.
+  Bars are used to specify multiple tracks playing at once.
+  Commands used inside bars are not scoped and have global state.
+  For example setting a channel, it becomes the default for all following messages.
+  In multi-channel files, each bar must specify the its channel.
+  See a multi-channel example at the end of this document.

   ```
   // Define a bar.